Brownface: Ben Kingsley in Gandhi

 Ben Kingsley played Mahatma Gandhi in the 1982 film Gandhi.
 Although he is of Indian descent on his father's side, he is naturally fairly light-skinned.
 In order to appear more like Gandhi, Kingsley wore darker makeup.
 It has been suggested that he used brownface for the film in order to look more Indian than he is.

 Paula Deen

 In 2015, the American cooking television host Paula Deen posted a picture of her son in brownface to her Twitter account.
 The picture showed her son dressed as Ricky Ricardo from the television show I Love Lucy, with the caption "Lucyyyyyyy!
 You got a lot of esplainin' to do!"
 Her son was pictured wearing a layer of dark makeup on his face and neck in an effort to make him look like the Cuban character.

 Rob Schneider

-Saturday Night Live alum Rob Schneider, who has a Filipino grandmother, has been criticized for playing a Middle Eastern delivery man in Big Daddy, an East Asian minister in I Now Pronounce You Chuck and Larry, an East Asian waiter in Eight Crazy Nights, a Latino in The Waterboy, a native Hawaiian in 50 First Dates, a Palestinian cab driving terrorist in You Don't Mess With the Zohan and a Saudi Prince in Click.
+Saturday Night Live alum Rob Schneider has been criticized for playing a Middle Eastern delivery man in Big Daddy, an East Asian minister in I Now Pronounce You Chuck & Larry, an East Asian waiter in Eight Crazy Nights, a Latino in The Waterboy, a native Hawaiian in 50 First Dates, a Palestinian cab driving terrorist in You Don't Mess with the Zohan, and a Saudi prince in Click.